MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 17. Delete Product Page     <a name="deleteproductpage"></a>
 The Page has a form which allows the superuser to delete products.
+It can be found below the product details in the products page and on the product detail page.
 <br>

 <p align ="center">